 Who needs to pay income tax?

-As of 2015, any individual earning at least RM34,000 annually after EPF deductions is required to pay income tax.
-You are required to pay tax for all types of income, including income from your business or profession, employment, dividends, interest, discounts, rent, royalties, premiums, pensions, annuities etc.
+As of 2015, any individual earning at least RM34,000 annually (which is about RM2,833.33 monthly) after EPF deductions is required to pay income tax.
+You are required to pay tax for all types of income, including those from your business or profession, employment, dividends, interest, discounts, rent, royalties, premiums, pensions, and annuities.

 For salaried employees, this not only includes your monthly salary, but also payouts such as bonuses, overtime, commissions, and all other taxable income.
-This applies to freelancers / gig workers as well.
+This applies to freelancers and gig workers as well.

 However, you don’t have to pay taxes in Malaysia if you have been employed in the country for less than 60 days or for income that is earned from outside Malaysia.